 - Student passwords: If you re-upload a students.csv with a blank password column (only relevant if your students sign in via usernames and passwords), your students' passwords will not be rewritten.
 However, if you re-upload a students.csv with new passwords inputted in the password column, those students' passwords will be rewritten.

 - If you re-upload a students.CSV with a blank initial level column, we will NOT rewrite students' initial levels (found under the "Next Assessment" column).

 - If you re-upload a students.CSV with the Initial Level column filled out, we will rewrite students' initial levels (found under the "Next Assessment" column) unless a student has taken at least one assessment.

 - ELL and Home Language

-- If you upload a students.CSV with ELL and Home Language information for students and then on subsequent uploads, you do not include that information, we will still preserve those students' original ELL and Home Language information in our system (e.g., we will not erase it).
+- If you upload a students.CSV with ELL and Home Language information for students and then on subsequent uploads, you do not include that information, those students' original ELL and Home Language information will not be preserved (i.e., it will be reset to blank).

 5. What happens if teachers add students manually with the blue “Add Students” button on their dashboard?
 Adding students this way is not recommended if your school is rostering via CSVs, as this may create duplicate accounts for students.
 If you notice duplicate accounts, please reach out to firstname.lastname@example.org.